-Bounce rate optimization is the process by which you work to decrease your site’s bounce rate.
+Bounce rate optimization is how you work to decrease your site’s bounce rate.
 In doing so, you’re also working to optimize your conversion rate.
-The idea is that by working to serve your users better, you’re keeping them on your site longer, so they are less likely to bounce back to Google and onto the next search result.
+By working to serve your users better, you’re keeping them on your site longer, so they are less likely to bounce back to Google and onto the following search result.
 Instead of asking yourself why your conversion rate is so low, ask yourself why your bounce rate is so high.
-Our SEO Services includes bounce rate optimization and conversion rate optimization.
+Our SEO Services include bounce rate optimization and conversion rate optimization.

 If your bounce rate is high – it’s not always bad – but it depends on several factors, such as:

-If you have a single-page your website, then it’s possible for your bounce rate to be 100%.
+If you have a single page on your website, your bounce rate can be 100%.

 Have a website built entirely in a flash?
-If you’re not tracking flash events, you could see an incredibly high bounce rate.
+You could see an incredibly high bounce rate if you’re not tracking flash events.

 The source of your traffic will significantly affect your bounce rate.
 Traffic from social media sources tends to have a higher bounce rate than organic traffic from a search engine.

-If someone visits your Contact Us page, they are more than likely looking for contact information.
+People who visit your Contact Us page are likely looking for contact information.
 When visitors find that information, they’ll probably bounce and move on because they found what they needed to contact you.

-That said, if you have a cluttered landing page with unnecessary text, full of ads, lacks a clear call to action, or is just visually unappealing, you’re likely going to see a high bounce rate, too.
+That said, if you have a cluttered landing page with unnecessary text, full of ads, lacks a clear call to action, or is just visually unappealing, you’ll likely see a high bounce rate, too.

 User intent is the reason people are looking for your website.
 They either want to do something, know something, want to go somewhere online, or want to buy something.
 There’s an entire marketing movement built around user intent – known as micro-moment marketing.